miralab-ai/few-shot-emg/README.md

 # few-shot-emg

-Github repository for the paper titled as "Few shot hand gesture classification with surface electromyography signals using adapter integrated CLIP model".
+Github repository for the paper titled as "**Few shot hand gesture classification with surface electromyography signals using adapter integrated CLIP model**".

-Ocan Aydin and Abdurrahman Gumus
+by Ocan Aydin and Abdurrahman Gumus.

 Codes and processed dataset will be available upon publication.